An epic two week road trip itinerary for the North and South Islands

 WHERE TO STAY IN ROTORUA

-WHY GO: Christchurch is the largest city in the South Island.
-You’ll probably pass through at some point, and it’s a good place to stop for a night and enjoy the parks, restaurants, and lively city centre.
+Christchurch is the largest city in the South Island, which makes it a key entry and exit point.
+It’s a good place to stop for a night and enjoy the parks, restaurants, and lively city centre.

 Go for a stroll around the city centre, and check out the pastel buildings of New Regent Street.
 Christchurch has some great street art and a cool urban vibe.